A survey of specialist and non-specialist teachers using the Musical School programme

 Is Musical School widely used?

-YES – over 10,500 schools and 41,000 teachers in 62 countries use our award-winning resources to help them teach music – that’s over 2 million children enjoying Charanga-supported music lessons every week. over 56% of all English primary schools have adopted the programme, with more working with us every month.
+YES – over 10,650 schools and over 48,500 teachers in 62 countries use our award-winning resources to help them teach music – that’s over 2 million children enjoying Charanga-supported music lessons every week. over 56% of all English primary schools have adopted the programme, with more working with us every month.

 How does the free trial work?